James Dornan

-James Dornan (born 17 March 1953) is a Scottish National Party (SNP) politician who is Member of the Scottish Parliament (MSP) for Glasgow Cathcart.
+James Dornan (born 17 March 1953) is a Scottish National Party (SNP) politician who served as Member of the Scottish Parliament (MSP) for Glasgow Cathcart from 2011 to 2026.

 Early life

 James Dornan was raised in the Oatlands neighbourhood of southern Glasgow.

 In 1968 at the age of fifteen, Dornan was involved in a fighting incident with three other boys.
 One was severely injured, which led to Dornan briefly being charged with attempted murder.
 Dornan's charge was later reduced to common assault and he received a £15 fine and two years' probation.
 Dornan did not speak publicly about the incident for fifty-seven years until he was encouraged to come forward in 2025 by the social impact of the TV series Adolescence.
 Dornan said; "When you're a young man, you do things without thinking of the repercussions and then the repercussions just expand, and everyone is caught up in it."
 Dornan said he still felt responsible for the incident.

 Dornan joined the Scottish National Party in 1996 and previously worked for Stewart Maxwell (MSP).